-Climate change, including adverse weather conditions, could adversely affect our operations and increase operational costs.
+Climate change, including adverse weather and the adoption of climate change legislation or regulations restricting emissions of greenhouse gases, could adversely affect our operations and increase operating costs.

 Our operations and assets are subject to risks associated with the effects of climate change and adverse weather conditions.
-Risks associated with climate change, such as increased frequency and/or intensity of weather events, flooding, wildfires, sea level rise, and other weather- and climate-related events could negatively impact our operations.
+Risks associated with climate change, such as increased frequency and/or intensity of weather events, flooding, wildfires, sea level rise, and other weather- and climate-related events, could negatively impact our operations.
 For example, these events could disrupt or result in suspension of collection activities, disrupt landfill and transfer station operations, or hinder landfill development or expansion.
 It is also possible that these events could disrupt our customers' businesses, thereby reducing the amount of waste generated by their operations.

-Additional laws and regulations related to climate change could also be promulgated, which could result in increased operational costs or disruption to our clients' business, thereby impacting our operational results and financial condition.
+Additional laws and regulations related to climate change, including restricting emissions of greenhouse gases, could also be promulgated, which could result in increased operational costs or disruption to our clients' business, thereby impacting our operational results and financial condition.
+Conversely, favorable investor expectations regarding potential investment tax credits or other benefits stemming from the Inflation Reduction Act of 2022 may not materialize or could fail to meet expectations.